dollerbill/sample-solidity/README.md

 # Sample Solidity Contracts

 ### These are sample smart contracts written in Solidity for practice and testing purposes.
-Each contract has an included '.cs' C# test file for the purpose of unit testing.
+Each contract has an included C# test file for the purpose of unit testing.